 I measured out my fabric and cut it with scissors.
 This canvas also ripped easily in a straight line, like muslin fabric.

 The second step was to paint the entire piece of canvas white!
-That is where my existing chalk paint that I used on my french provincial dresser makeover came in handy.
+That is where my existing chalk paint that I used on my French Provincial dresser makeover came in handy.

 Once the canvas was dry from about 2 coats of white paint (the paint roller was vital for this part of the process.)